darasus/ai-blog/content/the-best-healthy-dinner-recipes-for-a-busy-week.md

   their own, try adding them to omelettes or quiches, or use them as the base for a frittata.
 Chicken is a low-cost source of protein that is quick and easy to prepare if you have a few minutes.
+intro: >-
+  Are you in a constant state of busy?
+Between work, school, and social events, it can feel like there’s no time left in the day.
+But that doesn’t mean you have to forgo healthy home-cooked meals.
+In fact, research shows eating at home more often is one of the small changes that lead to big weight loss over time.
+Healthy dinners don’t have to take long to make or cost a lot of money.
+With these healthy dinner recipes for a busy week, you can have wholesome meals with minimal effort and expense.

+  Add variety to your diet with these ideas for main dishes, snacks, sides, sauces, and drinks all based on common ingredients found in most kitchens.
+Preparing your own food instead of eating out or buying pre-made meals saves money while also helping you eat better.
+You may not think it now but these concepts are simple and will be very helpful when you are preparing your own food instead of eating outside or pre-made meal packs consistently after reading this article .
 ---

 ## Beans